How to Decide Which Voice Over Jobs to Audition For

 Getting started as a voice actor can feel overwhelming, but like in any career, establishing a workflow and knowing what takes priority can go a long way in making your day more manageable—and successful, too.
 And in the business of voice over, it all starts with the audition.

 With over 5,000 voice over jobs posted to Voices each month, there’s no shortage of opportunities out there available to voice actors.
 So, where should you begin?

-For advice on how to decide which voice over jobs to audition for, we asked our trusted experts, the Voices Insiders, for insights into their own audition workflows and how they choose which jobs are the right fit for them.
+For advice on how to decide which voice acting auditions you should go after, we asked our trusted experts, the Voices Insiders, for insights into their own audition workflows and how they choose which jobs are the right fit for them.
 The Voices Insiders are a team of voice over professionals who share their tips and expertise with the Voices community every month to help voice actors at all stages in their careers learn and continue to develop their craft.